-Assumption (Identifier) Description Personnel Confidence A system administrator shall have the necessary knowledge of TOE security A.ADMIN functions to perform the given role of managing the TOE and shall not operate it viciously.
+Assumption (Identifier) Description Personnel Confidence A.ADMIN A system administrator shall have the necessary knowledge of TOE security functions to perform the given role of managing the TOE and shall not operate it viciously.
 Protection Mode A system administrator shall configure the TOE as follows.
-Use of password entered from MFP control panel in user authentication: enabled Length of system administrator password: 7 characters or more Access denial due to authentication failure of system administrator ID: enabled A.SECMODE Allowable number of system administrator's authentication failures before access denial: 5 Customer Engineer Operation Restriction: enabled Hard Disk Data Overwrite: enabled Hard Disk Data Encryption: enabled Size of cryptographic seed key for Hard Disk Data Encryption: 12 characters Network Connection Ass umption Interception on the internal network of the MFP with the TOE installed shall be disabled.
-A.NET When the internal network of the MFP with the TOE installed is linked to the external network, access to the MFP from the external network shall be disabled.
+Use of password entered from MFP control panel in user authentication: enabled Length of system administrator password: 7 characters or more A.SECMODE Access denial due to authentication failure of system administrator ID: enabled Allowable number of system administrator's authentication failures before access denial: 5 Customer Engineer Operation Restriction: enabled Hard Disk Data Overwrite: enabled Hard Disk Data Encryption: enabled Size of cryptographic seed key for Hard Disk Data Encryption: 12 characters Network Connection Assi umption A NET Interception on the internal network of the MFP with the TOE installed shall be disabled.
+When the internal network of the MFP with the TOE installed is linked to A.NET • When the internal network of the MFP with the TOE installed is linked to the external network, access to the MFP from the external network shall be disabled.